[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 • Develop sound management principles.

-Schools will indeed need to redefine the teaching and learning process for the proper implementation of NEP 2022 to actually witness a path of transformation to achieve an exceptional result.
+Schools will indeed need to redefine the teaching and learning process for the proper implementation of NEP to witness a path of transformation to achieve exceptional results.

 Changes Made in Higher Education